Skip to content

 • Type: String

-• Description: Wrapper script to use during test execution
+• Description: Name of the wrapper script used during test execution.

 • Documentation: Wrapper scripts